Alexander Polovtsov: Biography

-In 1871, Polovtsov became a senator, and from 1873 he was the Secretary of State and simultaneously the State-Secretary of the Emperor Alexander III of Russia.
-Since 1892 until his death in 1909, he was a member of the State Council.
+In 1871, Polovtsov became a senator, and from 1873 he was the Secretary of State and simultaneously the State-Secretary of the Emperors Alexander II and Alexander III.
+From 1892 until his death in 1909, he was a member of the State Council.

 Polovtsov was the initiator of the creation of the Russian Historical Society (created in 1865).
-He was the Secretary of the society from 1866-1879 and the Chairman of the society from 1879 until his death in 1909.
+He was the secretary of the society from 1866 to 1879 and the chairman of the society from 1879 until his death in 1909.
 The society commissioned works of such historians as Sergey Solovyov, Nikolay Kostomarov, Vasily Klyuchevsky who set the foundation for the History of Russia.
 Under Polovtsov, the society published 128 volumes of Sborniks of Russian Historical Society.
 Polovtsov also prepared the 25 volumes of the Russian Biographical Dictionary that played an important role as the source of the biographical data on Russian people.
 To correctly establish the notability, Polovtsov refused to include biographies of living people.
 Polovtsov (together with his father-in-law Alexander von Stieglitz) founded the Stieglitz Museum of Applied Arts.